ReadAlongs/Studio/README.md

     docker build . --tag=readalong-studio

+To run the Flask web app from the Docker container:

+    docker run -p 5000:5000 -it readalong-studio

 To run the Flask web app from the Docker container with real-time update:

     docker run -p 5000:5000 -it -v $(pwd):/opt/readalong-studio readalong-studio